 The popularity of open water or wild swimming is growing all the time.
-But those nervous by the prospect of swimming in the open sea are embracing the opportunity of being able to swim in coastal tidal pools.
+However, those nervous about swimming in the open sea are embracing the opportunity to swim in coastal tidal pools or lidos.

-Sadly, many lidos and tidal pools sank into decline decades ago, falling out of favour with swimmers, but now many are being revived with the new demand for open-air swimming.
-Often the revival is by local groups running as charities or by volunteering time.
+Sadly, many lidos and tidal pools fell into decline decades ago, losing favour with swimmers, but now many are being revived due to the new demand for open-air swimming.
+Often, the revival is led by local groups operating as charities and through volunteer work.

 Aberdeenshire